darshanXtobi/Hostransfer/README.md

 ### Disclaimer

-While **tobi** provides strong encryption, it is essential to use a strong, unique password and ensure that the password is shared securely between sender and receiver.
+While **tabi** provides strong encryption, it is essential to use a strong, unique password and ensure that the password is shared securely between sender and receiver.
 The security of the file transfer relies on the secrecy and complexity of the password used.

 ### Contact